bijay135/docker-php-development/README.md

 Replace `container_name` with your container like `Nginx`

-___

-Check docker-compose logs

-First move into project root then :
+Check docker-compose logs, first move into repository root then :

 ```sh
 docker-compose logs